Xi-v/Roblox-Piano-Auto-Player/README.md

 AutoPlayer Script Setup Guide
 =============================

 This guide will walk you through setting up and running the AutoPlayer script.
-Follow the steps carefully, even if you're new to coding!
+Follow the steps carefully, this guide hopes to give you the best chance at setting this up.

 ---